-- b.
+- a.
+Which boat gets around the turn in less time?
+Explain your reasoning. - b.
 Which boat undergoes the greater change in velocity while in the turn?
-Explain your reasoning. - c.
-Based on the definition of acceleration, which boat has the greater acceleration while in the turn?
+Explain your reasoning. - Based on the definition of acceleration, which boat has the greater acceleration while in the turn?
 Explain your reasoning. - d.
 Based on the equation for centripetal acceleration, which boat has the greater acceleration while in the turn?
 Compare your answer to part c.
 Explain your reasoning.